School Library Ready

 Return to Full Course Catalog

-AFTER YOU ATTEND THIS COURSE, YOU’LL BE ABLE TO:
+AFTER YOU COMPLETE THIS CERTIFICATION SERIES, YOU’LL BE ABLE TO:

 • Describe the roles and responsibilities of different school library personnel, and how each role contributes to the library’s overall mission.